How to Fill a Vape Cartridge: Complete Guide (2026)

 • Professional results: Perfect for branded products

-How to Use:
+How to use it:

 1. Fill the 50ml reservoir with your oil (warm if thick)